Breath holding spell

 Familial dysautonomia (FD) is an inherited disorder that affects nerves throughout the body.

 - Iron deficiency anemia

 - A family history of breath holding spells (parents may have had similar spells when they were children)

 Breath holding spells most often occur when a child becomes suddenly upset or surprised.
 The child makes a short gasp, exhales, and stops breathing.
 The child's nervous system slows the heart rate or breathing for a short amount of time.
 Breath holding spells are not thought to be a willful act of defiance, even though they often occur with temper tantrums.
 Symptoms can include:

 - Blue or pale skin

-- Crying then no breathing
+- Crying, then no breathing

-- Fainting or loss of alertness (consciousness)
+- Fainting or loss of alertness (unconsciousness)

 - Jerky movements (short, seizure-like movements)